-Borrowed money can also be used to pay for drug rehab if you have no insurance.
+Borrowed money can also be used to pay for drug rehab.
 Some sources of borrowed money include credit unions, banks, friends, and families, as well as your own retirement accounts and life insurance policies.
 If you borrow money, however, make sure that you have the means to pay it back; otherwise it could result in legal, financial, and personal problems down the road.

 Establish a payment plan.

-Many drug rehab facilities will be willing to let you make payments toward the cost of your treatment if you have no insurance.
+Many drug rehab facilities will be willing to let you make payments toward the cost of your treatment if you are not insured.
 This makes paying for drug rehab much easier and more manageable.

 Investigate drug rehabs with sliding scale fees.

-If you need drug rehab without insurance, facilities that offer sliding scale fees are one of your best options.
+If you need drug rehab, facilities that offer sliding scale fees are one of your best options.
 These types of drug rehab centers calculate your fees based on your income.
 Typically, they will only charge you as much as you can afford, and in some cases, you may be able to get free or very cheap drug rehab.

 Seek non-profit groups and government programs for drug rehab.

-Some non-profit groups offer free or reduced cost drug rehab without insurance.
+Some non-profit groups offer free or treatment at a reduced cost.
 Other may also offer monetary grants to help pay for your treatment.
-Medicaid is a government program for low-income individuals without health insurance.
+Medicaid is a government program for low-income individuals without health coverage.
 If you qualify for Medicaid, you will most likely also qualify for free or almost-free drug rehab.

 Drug addiction treatment centers that do not require insurance are not usually difficult to find at all.
-In fact, the majority of drug addiction treatment centers accept clients with no insurance.
+In fact, the majority of drug addiction treatment centers accept clients with no medical insurance package.
 So how can you make drug addiction treatment affordable?

 1. Many of these facilities also offer reduced fees, such as sliding scale fees, to individuals who are unable to pay for the exorbitant cost of treatment out of their own pockets.

-2. One of the best resources to locate no insurance drug addiction treatment centers is your own doctor.
+2. One of the best resources to locate addiction treatment centers is your own doctor.
 Medical professionals, including doctors and nurses, will typically be able to refer you to a drug addiction treatment facility that works with uninsured clients.

 3. The Substance Abuse and Mental Health Services Administration also has a facility locator on their website (SAMHSA.gov).
-Using this locator, you can find no insurance drug rehab centers in your area.
+Using this locator, you can find rehab centers in your area.
 You can also narrow the list down to those that offer payment assistance and sliding scale fees.

 Getting the help you need for your drug addiction is possible, even if you are uninsured.
-However, when looking for no insurance drug rehab centers, questions will inevitably pop into your head.
+However, when looking for a rehab center, questions will inevitably pop into your head.
 Fortunately, we’re here to help all of our readers throughout every step of their journey.

 Feel free to leave your questions and concerns in the comments section below.
-We’ll try to answer any questions you might have about no insurance drug rehab centers as soon as possible.
+We’ll try to answer any questions you might have as soon as possible.